The Songs of Bilitis: Illustrations

 The Songs of Bilitis has been illustrated extensively by numerous artists.

-The most famous illustrator to grace the collection with his drawings was Louis Icart, while the most famous illustrations were done by Willy Pogany for a 1926 privately circulated English language translation: drawn in an art-deco style, with numerous visual puns on sexual objects.
+The most famous artist to illustrate the book was the French painter Louis Icart, while the most famous illustrations were done by the Hungarian artist Willy Pogany for a 1926 privately circulated English language translation: they were drawn in an art-deco style, with numerous visual puns on sexual objects, such as the couch in The Living Past which has an undeniable phallic shape.

 Other artists have been Georges Barbier, Edouard Chimot, Jeanne Mammen, Pascal Pia, Joseph Kuhn-Régnier, Sigismunds Vidbergs, Pierre Leroy, Alméry Lobel Riche, Suzanne Ballivet, Pierre Lissac, Paul-Emile Bécat, Monique Rouver, Génia Minache, Lucio Milandre, A-E Marty, J.A.
 Bresval, James Fagan and Albert Gaeng from Geneva.